 Michael Bennett

 Michael grew up fishing along the Umpqua and Rogue rivers in Southern Oregon.
-He is a passionate steelhead aficionado but also enjoys Washington's outstanding stillwater trout fishing, bass fly fishing, the occasional tropical saltwater trip, Montana's rivers, and just about anywhere else where the fish will take a fly.
+He is a passionate steelhead angler but also enjoys Washington's outstanding stillwater trout fishing, bass fly fishing, the occasional tropical saltwater trip, Montana's rivers, and just about anywhere else where the fish will take a fly.
 He has fly fished from Alaska to Belize for bluegill to blue marlin.

 Dubbing Loop Material Clip